GSA-TTS/identity-handbook/_articles/appdev-deploy.md

     ./bin/scale-in-old-instances prod idp
     ```

+1. Set a timer for one hour, then check NewRelic again for errors.

-1. Manually test the app in staging:
+1. Manually test the app in production:
     - Sign in to an account
     - Sign up for an account
     - Test proofing (identity verification) on the new account